 | Best Pairings | Bourbon, smoky whiskey, or rich coffee. | Light roast coffee, red wine, or creamy stout. |

 Before you cut and light, here are quick answers to the most common questions we get asked about sun grown and shade grown wrappers, two iconic approaches that shape the cigar world and influence every puff.
+Per Cigar Aficionado, the original Cuban Corojo, and the Habano family it spawned, were sun-grown in the Vuelta Abajo's 'rich red soil,' producing tobacco of great character and flavor.

 Sun-grown wrappers are cultivated under direct sunlight, producing thicker, oilier leaves with bolder flavors and strength.
 Shade-grown wrappers develop under tents or cheesecloth, resulting in thinner veins, silky texture, and a nuanced smoking experience with creamier, milder flavor profiles.